McAfee Anti-Malware Engine 6010 BETA

-McAfee is pleased to announce beta for the McAfee 6000 Anti-Malware Engine.
-The 6000 Engine will replace the current 5900 Anti-Malware Engine
+McAfee is pleased to announce the BETA for the McAfee Anti-Malware Engine 6010.
+This will be a new maintenance update to the current Engine 6000.

 The McAfee Anti-Malware Engine is the core component at the heart of the award-winning McAfee Endpoint and Gateway products.
 Using patented technology, the Engine analyzes potentially malicious code to detect and block Trojans, viruses, worms, adware, spyware, and other threats.

-This release of VirusScan Command Line includes several bug fixes as well as the new Engine 6000 Beta.
+This release of VirusScan Command Line includes several bug fixes as well as the new Engine 6010 BETA.

-Instructions for ENS customers to evaluate the 6000 Engine beta
+Instructions for ENS customers to evaluate the 6010 Engine BETA

 - In McAfee ePO, select Menu | Configuration | Server Settings.